idan22moral/branches-workflow-example/README.md

 # Branches Workflow Example
-This repository is an example for the workflow of Branches in git, mainly meant for Magshimim students in 2nd year.
+This repository is an example for the workflow of branches in git, mainly meant for Magshimim students in 2nd year.

 Follow this Gist to see the commands I used: